Book an appointment using SetMore

 For the most part, child support calculations are based on the guideline percentages laid out in the Texas Family Code.
 For a basic rundown of the calculation, you will want to deduct from your monthly pay federal taxes, social security, and the health insurance that you pay towards your children.

-Once those items are removed from your income, a percentage will be applied against your net resources to develop the total monthly child support obligation, for one child multiple 20 percent against your net monthly income.
-Two children are 25 percent on up to 50 percent for each corresponding child.
-The highest percentage of your income every month that can go towards child support is 50 percent.
+After removing certain items from your income, you will apply a percentage to your net resources to calculate your total monthly child support obligation.
+For one child, you must apply 20 percent to your net monthly income.
+For two children, the percentage is 25 percent, and this increases up to 50 percent for each additional child.
+The maximum portion of your income allocated to child support each month cannot exceed 50 percent.

-Likewise, if you refuse to pay child support as ordered on a timely basis, the parent to whom the child support is owed can go back to the court that rendered the order and seek enforcement of your obligation to pay support.
-That parent can ask the judge to hold you in contempt of court and even seek jail time as possible recourse to encourage child support payment.
-As touched on briefly at the outset of this blog post, if you have not been paid timely support, you may hire an attorney to file this enforcement or contact the Office of the Attorney General.
+Similarly, if you fail to pay child support as ordered, the parent entitled to the support can return to the court for enforcement of your payment obligations.
+This parent can request the judge to find you in contempt of court and may even pursue jail time to enforce child support payment.
+As mentioned earlier in this blog post, if you have not received timely support, consider hiring an attorney to initiate this enforcement or contact the Office of the Attorney General.

 Modification of a Prior Court Order

-You are asking a court to adjust the amount of child support you either have to pay or that you have been ordered to receive means filing a modification suit.
+Filing a modification suit is necessary when you request a court to adjust the amount of child support you must pay or are ordered to receive.
 You are asking the court to take the prior order it rendered and change it in some way based on a substantial change in circumstances.
 Child support, conservatorship, possession, access, and visitation are all covered by this sort of lawsuit.

 The material and substantial change in circumstances must have occurred since the signing of the prior court order if the other parent moved away from their last place of residence with your child and therefore caused you to incur additional sums of money in travel costs to exercise your right to visitation with your child then that material and substantial change in circumstances.
 Likewise, if your ex-spouse has abused your child or engaged in some other illegal behavior in the home, then this too would qualify as a material and substantial change in circumstances.

-1. The circumstances of your child, or either you or the other parent, must have materially and substantially changed since the earlier of a) the date the prior order was rendered or b) the date the mediated settlement agreement was signed and agreed to
+• The circumstances of your child, or either you or the other parent, have changed materially and substantially since the earlier of a) the date the prior order was rendered or b) the date of the signed and agreed-upon mediated settlement agreement.

-3. The conservator who has the exclusive right to determine your child's primary residence has voluntarily relinquished the care and possession of your child to another person for at least six months.
+• The conservator with the exclusive right to determine your child’s primary residence has voluntarily given up the care and possession of your child to another person for at least six months.

 One of our licensed family law attorneys is available six days a week to meet with you in a free-of-charge consultation.
 We can answer your questions and go over any information you would like regarding family law in Texas.